dgraph-io/ldbc_snb_implementations/interactive/dgraph/SNB_queries.md

 Given a start Person and some Tag, find the other Tags that occur together with this Tag on Posts that were created by start Person’s friends and friends of friends (excluding start Person).
 Return top 10 Tags, and the count of Posts that were created by these Persons, which contain both this Tag and the given Tag.
 Sort results descending by count, and then ascending by Tag name.

 #Query 8:
-Given a start Person, find (most recent) Comments that are replies to Posts/Comments of the start Person.
-Only consider immediate (1-hop) replies, not the transitive (multi-hop) case.
-Return the top 20 reply Comments, and the Person that created each reply Comment.
-Sort results descending by creation date of reply Comment, and then ascending by identifier of reply Comment.
+Given a start Person, find the (most recent) Posts/Comments created by that Person’s friends or friends of friends (excluding start Person).
+Only consider the Posts/Comments created before a given date (excluding that date).
+Return the top 20 Posts/Comments, and the Person that created each of those Posts/Comments.
+Sort results descending by creation date of Post/Comment, and then ascending by Post/Comment identifier.

 #Query 9:
 Given a start Person, find (most recent) Comments that are replies to Posts/Comments of the start Person.
 Only consider immediate (1-hop) replies, not the transitive (multi-hop) case.
 Return the top 20 reply Comments, and the Person that created each reply Comment.
 Sort results descending by creation date of reply Comment, and then ascending by identifier of reply Comment.